NormanTUD/OmniOpt/ax/README.md

     --parameter param range 0 1000 float
 ```

 This will automatically install all dependencies.
-Internally, it calls a pythonscript.
+Internally, it calls a
+python-script.

 ## Show results